You are here

 All the while, outgoing Governor, Ellis Arnall, decided that this had turned into a great big mess.
 So he declared that he wasn’t going to leave office until it was set in stone who the new Governor would be.
 This infuriated Talmadge supporters (who didn’t like Arnall’s policies) causing fights between the different groups.
 The night Herman was elected by the General Assembly, Arnall refused to leave his office — literally.
 So Herman set up camp in the executive secretary’s desk while Arnall holed away in the Governor’s office.
 The next day, Herman got into the Governor’s office and changed the locks.
 So, Arnall took up camp at the information kiosk inside the Capitol.

 Thus Georgia had 3 Governors.

 Luckily, Secretary of State Ben Fortson took the state seal home every night during this mayhem ensuring no one had the ability to authorize any official documents.

 In the end, the Georgia Supreme Court has the last call.
-They declared in March 1947 that Melvin Thompson was the true governor until a special election could be held in September 1948.
-When September rolled around, Herman Talmadge crushed Thompson in an easy victory, thus ending the tale of the three governors.
+They declared in March 1947 that Melvin Thompson was the true Governor until a special election could be held in September 1948.
+When September rolled around, Herman Talmadge crushed Thompson in an easy victory, thus ending the tale of the 3 Governors.

 Photo Courtesy of the Capitol Museum